Grade – 9th to 12th

 |Admission||Eligible students are accepted on a first-come-first-served rolling basis up to the posted deadline.
 To be considered for this program you must submit a complete application with the following documents: (1).
 A copy of your school transcript; (2) A personal statement addressing why you would like to participate in the stem cell research internship program, what you hope to gain as a research fellow, the strengths you will bring to the program and how the program will help you achieve your future career goals and (3) A letter of recommendation from a teacher – preferably your biology teacher.
 Eligible students are admitted to the program after completing an in-person interview with the program director and laboratory mentor.
 Additional questions?
 Click here to learn more about our general admissions policy or call us at 310-483-3651.|

-After completing the Boot Camp, participating students join a Los Angeles-based laboratory where they take part in scientific research, guided by a professional scientist and laboratory mentor.
-The research experience is complemented by educational science education forums which explore scientific fields that are implemented outside of the laboratory such as science writing, bioethics, public policy and computational biology.
-The forums also include a scientific journal club, guest speakers from the stem cell community and a career development seminar where students gain valuable insight into bioscience careers from academic and industry scientists.
+After completing Boot Camp training, participating students join a Los Angeles-based laboratory where they take part in scientific research, guided by a professional scientist and laboratory mentor.
+The research experience is complemented by science education forums which explore scientific fields that are implemented outside of the laboratory such as science writing, bioethics, public policy and computational biology.
+These forums also include a scientific journal club, guest speakers from the stem cell community and a career development seminar where students gain valuable insight into bioscience careers from academic and industry scientists.

 The Stem Cell Research Internship ends on the final day with a colloquium and award ceremony.
 This memorable event enables graduating fellows to show case their research to friends, family and local scientists during a formal poster presentation.